esugis/Data-literacy-workshop-for-healthcare-professionals/index.md

 Workshop will be held virtually via **zoom**.
 Zoom link will be sent to participants before the event.

 ## Registration
-Use thiis link for registration https://bit.ly/dataliteracy_ws
+Use this link for registration https://bit.ly/dataliteracy_ws

 **Registration deadline is August 15, 2021.**